TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 The Plugin Enhancer works with plugins based on the class :ref:`AbstractPlugin <abstractplugin>`, also known as "Pi-Based Plugins".

-In this example we will map the following parameters:
+In this example we will map the raw parameters of an URL like this:

 .. code-block:: none